A Case for Partitioned Bloom Filters: Bloom filters and the Birthday Problem

 \section{Bloom filters and the Birthday Problem}

 While most Bloom filters are used to represent large sets, in some scenarios small Bloom filters are used.
-If a small false positive rate is also wanted, the combination of a small $m$ and a (relatively) large $k$ will cause, for a standard Bloom filter, a non-negligible probability that two or more of the $k$ hash functions (applied to a given element) collide (produce the same index).
+If a small FPR is also wanted, the combination of a small $m$ and a (relatively) large $k$ will cause, for a standard Bloom filter, a non-negligible probability that two or more of the $k$ hash functions, applied to a given element, collide (produce the same index).
 Such a collision is illustrated in Figure~\ref{fig:sbf1}, in yellow, where two of the 4 hash functions applied to $y$ produce the same index, resulting in a total of three bits being set for $y$, instead of the expected 4 bits.
 Such intra-element hash collisions are not normally illustrated (or discussed) in Bloom filter presentations, which just focus on inter-element collisions, such as the one between $x$ and $y$, in red.

 In fact the surprisingly high probability of intra-element hash collisions is precisely an instance of the \emph{Birthday Problem}, stated in 1927 by H. Davenport\footnote{But frequently misattributed to von Mises, who stated a similar but different version of the problem.
-Some archaeology about its origin can be found at~\cite{patblog2011}.}, as described in~\cite{MRE1939}.
-The probability that, for a given element, two or more of the $k$ independent hash functions return the same value is: where $P(m,k)$ denotes the $k$-permutations of $m$.
-We now give some examples.
+Some archaeology about its origin can be found at~\cite{patblog2011}.}, as described by Coxeter~\cite{MRE1939}.
+The probability that, for a given element, two or more of the $k$ independent hash functions return the same value is: